cardiff-babylab/tinyexplorer-detectionapp/Readme.md

 ## Overview

-The TinyExplorer Detection App is a user-friendly graphical interface designed specifically for developmental psychologists working with infants and young children.
-This toolbox integrates state-of-the-art open-source face recognition algorithms into an easy-to-use software package, streamlining the process of analyzing facial data in developmental research.
+The TinyExplorer Detection App is a user-friendly graphical interface designed with developmental scientists in mind.
+This toolbox integrates state-of-the-art open-source face recognition algorithms into an easy-to-use software package, streamlining the process of analysing facial data.

 ## Features